|

 • Weight: Overweight cats are uncommon among active cats.

-• Twitchy tail: Your cat’s tail might reveal a lot about her personality.
+• Twitchy Tail: Your cat’s tail might reveal a lot about her personality.
 A cat’s confidence is expressed when she lifts her tail high.

 • Becomes at ease: When cats defend themselves, their backs arch and their ears flatten.
 Happy cats will walk and sleep in a relaxed manner.